vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Govinda deity; in a cowpen or a cottage prepare a vedi on which in a mandalu the image of Krsna to be placed with four queens on right and four on left; homa on 4th day; arghya and pājā to cows; HV II.
 288–293 ( from Skanda ).
 This conduces to increase of progeny.
 (2) begin on Bh. śu.
 12 or K. śu.
 13; fast for three days; worship of Lakṣmi, Nārāyana and Kāma-dhenu, for saubhāgya and wealth; HV II, 293-303, VP (folios 158–160); (3) begin on Bh. su.
 13; three days; worship of Kāma-dhenu and Laksmi-Nārāyaṇa: HV II.
 303-308 ( from Bhav.
 U.), VP (folio 161 )

-Godhūma--production of- on 9th tithi in Krta-yuga by Janār
+Godhūma--production of- on 9th tithi in Kr̥ta-yuga by Janār

 dana (Viṣṇu), Durgā, Kubera, Varuṇa and Vanaspati; these five to be worshipped with food made from wheat; KR 285